 from the John Muir Way and with a wide choice of cabins Edinburgh to suit your individual budget Drummohr is an excellent overnight spot for cyclists and

 transport is always an advantage when camping or glamping at Drummohr if you

 want to make the most of the beautiful East Lothian coastline or countryside,

 as well as being convenient for bringing all your glamping essentials.

 Where are your nearest

-The nearest convenience store is the Co-Op in nearby Prestonpans, about 1-mile from Drummohr along the John Muir Way.
+We have a small licensed shop on site.
+The nearest convenience store is the Co-Op in nearby Prestonpans, about 1-mile from Drummohr.
 The Co-Op is open until 10pm.
 Click here for their website.